PROMO : GET UP TO 20% OFF ON LIVE CLASSES + 2 SELF-PACED COURSES FREE!! - SCHEDULE CALL

 Software Testing is a process of verification of a computer program or a system to ensure that it is working as per the specifications and gives the desired results.
 Basically, you have to identify bugs in the software project.
 It is essential to know about it to ensure the quality of the product.

 The main point I feel after all the experience I have gathered is to be able to meet the customer expectations.
 The end-product must be in sync with the blueprint presented to you and should be giving you the same results.
 Imagine the extent of growth that has been predicted by different research firms across the world, and you will be mesmerized by the scope of the role.

+How to become a software tester?
 Of course, there is a certain level of skills that are required to be successful and adept at this profile.

 Let me now walk you through the education and technical skills that you will need.

+How to be a software tester?
 I had decided early on what career path I have to walk on in the future, and I grew accordingly.
 I gathered the necessary skills and education.
 After my B.Tech, I took up the training and certification needed for being the Software Tester.

 For those of you for whom the realization did not come so early on in life, let me mention that you may get a degree in computers.
 B.Tech, B.Sc. in Computers, IT, etc. almost anything will do as there are no boundaries.

 1).
-Elementary Knowledge of SQL: Softwares often store a great amount of data in the background that is often stored in different databases that function in the backend.
+Elementary Knowledge of SQL: Softwares often stores a great amount of data in the background that is often stored in different databases that function in the backend.
 There have to be situations when the data has to be ratified.
 In many such cases, it will become important that different SQL queries are used for checking if the data is stored in other backend databases.

 2).
 Basic Linux Knowledge: Many software like Oracle, MySQL operate on Linux-based machines.
 Many application servers are based on Linux machines.
 It becomes essential for testers to know the Linux commands.